Diani Beach Kenya Travel Guide

 This guide assists your planning of a memorable visit to this popular Kenyan destination.

 Diani Beach sits along the Indian Ocean coast of Kenya, within Kwale County.
-It lies approximately 30 kilometers (19 miles) south of Mombasa, Kenya's second-largest city.
+It rests approximately 30 kilometers (19 miles) south of Mombasa, Kenya's second-largest city.
 The beach extends for about 17 kilometers (10 miles) along the coastline.

 Its character comes from white sands, tall palm trees, and the ocean's clear waters.
 A protective coral reef creates calm, shallow waters close to shore, making them good for swimming and aquatic sports.